Repost from 2015-2016. Edited, updated, and corrected.

 I am often asked, when did you first begin to doubt?
 This is not an easy question for me to answer.
-As I look back over my life, there were many instances where I had doubts about a theological or political belief.
+As I look back over my life, there were many instances where I had doubts about certain theological or political beliefs.
 If there is one constant about life, it is change.
 Over time, our understanding, beliefs, and ideologies change.
 Sometimes, the change is so subtle that we are not really aware of it until we look back on our lives years later.
-Anyone who says that he has never changed his beliefs–and I know several pastors who say this about themselves–is either intellectually lazy, a liar, or living in denial.
+Anyone who says that he has never changed his beliefs — and I know several pastors who say this about themselves — is either intellectually lazy, a liar, or living in denial.

 Every preacher leaves Bible college with a borrowed theology.
 His theology is the theology that his parents, church, pastor, and college professors taught him.
 He believes what he believes because of the influence of others.
 Only when he is free of these influences does he begin to develop his own theological beliefs.

-While I learned many things as a student at Midwestern Baptist College, most of my theological education came from the countless hours I spent reading theological books and studying for my sermons.
-It was in the study that I began to come to theological conclusions different from what I had been taught by my parents, former churches, former pastors and college professors.
+While I learned many things as a student at Midwestern Baptist College, most of my theological education came from the countless hours I spent reading theological books, the Bible, and studying for my sermons.
+It was in the study that I began to come to theological conclusions different from what I had been taught by my parents, former churches, former pastors, and college professors.
 The most dramatic theological changes took place while I was pastor of Somerset Baptist Church in Somerset, (later Mt.
 Perry) Ohio.

 I started the Somerset Baptist Church in July of 1983 and pastored the church for eleven years.
 At that time, I was a typical Independent Fundamentalist Baptist (IFB) pastor and remained so until the Jack Hyles scandal rocked the IFB world in 1986.
 As I waded through the Hyles scandal, I began to question the gospel preached by many IFB pastors and churches.
-Noted preachers such as Jack Hyles, Curtis Hutson, and many of the preachers associated with the Sword of the Lord, believed that repentance was a change of mind.
+Noted preachers such as Jack Hyles, Curtis Hutson, and the preachers associated with the Sword of the Lord, preached a truncated gospel, believing that repentance was a change of mind and not a change of conduct.
 Simply put, the unconverted sinner was against Jesus and now he was for him.
 Around this time, John MacArthur came out with his book, The Gospel According to Jesus.
 MacArthur attacked the easy-believism gospel preached in many Evangelical/Baptist churches.
-MacArthur stated that repentance was not only a change of mind but also a change of conduct.
-If there was no turning from sin, then there was no true repentance, and without repentance there was no salvation.
+MacArthur stated that repentance was not only a change of mind but also a change of behavior.
+If there was no turning from sin, then there was no true repentance, and without repentance, there was no salvation.

 The Hyles scandal, my careful assessment of the gospel preached by many in the IFB church movement, and MacArthur’s book, led me to conclude that the gospel I had been preaching was a truncated, shallow gospel.
-I began preaching a gospel that demanded a repentance that included a turning from sins.
+I began preaching a gospel that demanded sinners turn from their sins.
 I believed that if Jesus was not Lord of all your life then he was not Lord at all.
-I believed that if people said they were Christian, then they should act like it.
-Unless they were willing to turn from their sin and fully embrace Jesus, there was no salvation for them.
+I believed that if people said they were Christians, then they should act like it.
+Unless unregenerate sinners were willing to turn from their sin and fully embrace Jesus, there was no salvation for them.

 In the late 1980s, I began to reconsider my eschatological beliefs.
-I was taught dispensational, pre-tribulational, and premillennial eschatology (end times) in college and every church I attended growing up preached the end times scheme.
-As I restudied the various eschatological positions, my beliefs gradually shifted and matured until I became post-tribulational and amillennial.
+I was taught dispensational, pre-tribulational, and premillennial eschatology (end times) in college, and every church I attended growing up preached this end-times scheme.
+As I restudied the various eschatological positions, my beliefs gradually shifted and matured until I embraced post-tribulationalism and amillennialism.
 At this point, I was clearly theologically wandering outside the boundary of my IFB heritage.
-This shift in eschatology resulted in some people leaving the church; however it also attracted new members who held a similar eschatological view.
+This shift in eschatology resulted in some people leaving the church; however, it also attracted new members who held a similar eschatological views.

 From the late 1980s until the early 2000s, I was a committed, zealous five-point Calvinist.
-My preaching style changed from topical sermons to expository sermons.
-I stopped giving altar calls and I began transforming the Somerset Baptist Church into a Calvinistic church.
+My preaching style changed from topical/textual sermons to expository sermons.
+I stopped giving altar calls as I began transforming the Somerset Baptist Church into a Calvinistic church.
 This move cost me 99% of my IFB pastor friends, a handful of church members, along with almost all of my Arminian friends.

 For several years, I published a newsletter called The Sovereign Grace Reporter.
-I sent the newsletter to hundreds of IFB pastors and this caused quite a shit-storm.
-Surprisingly, Polly’s uncle, James Dennis, pastor of the IFB Newark Baptist Temple, was quite supportive.
+I sent the newsletter to hundreds of IFB pastors, and this caused quite a shit-storm.
+Surprisingly, Polly’s uncle, the late-James Dennis, pastor of the IFB Newark Baptist Temple, was quite supportive.
 Keith Troyer, then pastor of Fallsburg Baptist Church, was also quite supportive.
 I would later be accused of leading Keith astray with the pernicious doctrines of John Calvin.
 (At the time, I considered Keith my best friend.)

 Probably by now, some readers are wondering, Why the history lesson, Bruce?
 I think it is important for me to establish several things:

-- I am an avid reader of books
+- I was an avid reader of books

-- I am an avid student of whatever subject I am reading about
+- I was an avid student of whatever subject I am reading about

-- I am willing to go where the evidence leads me
+- I was willing to go wherever the evidence led me

-- I am willing to change my beliefs even if it costs me or makes me unpopular
+- I was willing to change my beliefs even if it materially cost me or made me unpopular

-- Truth matters more to me than being accepted by my peers, friends or family
+- Truth mattered more to me than being accepted by my peers, friends, or family

-When I was a pastor, pastor friends and parishioners loved me for these traits.
+In my pastoring days, my colleagues in the ministry, friends, and parishioners loved me for these traits.
 They applauded my willingness to be true to the Word of God, even if they disagreed with me.
 Now these same people think I read and study too much.
 I have been told that the reason I am an atheist is because of books (and there is some truth in this statement)!
-If I would only stop reading all these books and read THE BOOK, all would be well, one former parishioner told me.
+If I would only stop reading all these books and just read THE BOOK, all would be well, one former parishioner told me.